 While there is no universal formula for the best number and frequency of follow up emails you should send (as it greatly depends on the kind of interaction you had with your prospect previously) – research shows that 2 or 3 follow-ups are the optimal number.
 As a general rule, it is recommended to wait at least two days before sending your first follow up email.

-Statistically, if you don’t receive a reply to your first email, you have a 21% chance of getting a reply to the second one, and a 25% chance that you will eventually hear back from the recipient after a couple of follow-up messages.
+Statistically, if you don’t receive a reply to your first email, you have a 21% chance of getting a reply to the second one, and a 25% chance that you will eventually hear back from the recipient after a breakup email or two.
 It might also take 5 follow-up emails or more to actually get a response from a prospect.

 Personalization is key when it comes to email marketing as it can help your follow up emails stand out.
 Studies have revealed that emails with personalized subject lines are 26% more likely to be opened than those without, and that revenue is 5.7 times higher in emails that employ personalization.